 5. ROYAL BOTANIC GARDENS, Sydney, Australia

 The Royal botanical garden is the oldest scientific institution in Australia having been opened in 1816.
 This floral garden spreads over 74-acres and is situated on the edge of Sydney’s central business district and sits on a primary spot on Sydney Harbor.
 This floral gardens layout reflects modern trends of landscaping designs, and it is divided into four major zones.
 The four zones are; the Lower gardens, the Bennelong, the Middle gardens, and the Palace gardens.
-Entry to the Royal Botanical Gardens of Sydney Australia is free for all age groups around the globe.
+Entry to the Royal Botanical Gardens of Sydney Australia is free for all age groups around the globe – read here about top 10 botanical gardens.